-The agenda of each meeting includes time for citizen comments.
+The agenda of each meeting includes time for citizen comments at the discretion of the mayor.
 Agendas and minutes are available on CLC-TV.
 Agendas are also available online as well as in the lobby of city hall.
 Past Council Minutes can be found here.

 The Las Cruces City Council is comprised of seven members, people from all walks of life who devote their time to public service as elected officials.
-City councilors serve alternating four-year terms.
+City councilors serve staggered four-year terms.

 Ken Miyagishima, Mayor

 The City of Las Cruces is a home-rule city governed by its charter and has a council-manager form of government.
 The role of the City Council is to develop a long-term vision for the City and to seek input from and communicate with residents, businesses and other stakeholders.
 The powers of the City Council lie in its action as a public body.

 The City Council is charged with making policy, approving the City budget and the employment of the city manager.
 The council and its individual members do not address personnel issues other than those related specifically to the city manager.
 The City Council works with the city manager to shape the strategic direction of the City based on specific goals (PDF).
 The City Council is also responsible for issuing and selling municipal bonds, purchasing and selling property, and setting the City’s tax rate.

 City councilors are elected by the voters in their respective districts and must reside in the districts they represent.
 Once elected, Council members choose the Mayor Pro-Tem from among the elected members.
 All city council seats carry four-year terms.
 Councilors have no term limits and the city council determines the annual salary of councilors and the mayor by ordinance.

 Council members also receive medical, dental, vision, and life insurance benefits.
 Council members may also qualify for public employee retirement benefits.